jkroepke/openvpn-auth-oauth2/README.md

 # openvpn-auth-oauth2

+⭐ Don't forget to star this repository! ⭐

+## About

 [`openvpn-auth-oauth2`](https://github.com/jkroepke/openvpn-auth-oauth2) is a management client for OpenVPN that handles the single sign-on (SSO) authentication against various OIDC providers.
 This project aims to simplify the process of integrating OpenVPN with OIDC providers such as